Sign in →

 Reporting Name

-Chromogranin A, S
+Chromogranin A, SUseful For

 Clinical Information

-Chromogranin A (CGA) is a 439-amino acid protein with a molecular weight of 48 to 60 kDa, depending on glycosylation and phosphorylation status.
+Chromogranin A (CgA) is a 439-amino acid protein with a molecular weight of 48 to 60 kDa, depending on glycosylation and phosphorylation status.
 It is a member of the granin family of proteins and polypeptides.
 Granins are widespread in endocrine, neuroendocrine, peripheral, and central nervous tissues, where they are found in secretory granules alongside the tissue-specific secretion products.
 The role of granins within the granules is to maintain the regulated secretion of these signaling molecules.
 This includes:

 -Facilitating the formation of secretory granules

--Calcium- and pH-mediated sequestration and resolubilization of hormones or neurotransmitters
+-Calcium- and pH-mediated sequestration and re-solubilization of hormones or neurotransmitters

 -Regulation of neuropeptide and peptide hormone processing through modulation of prohormone convertase activity

-In addition, granins contain multiple protease and peptidase cleavage sites and, upon intra- or extracellular cleavage, give rise to a series of daughter peptides with distinct extracellular functions.
+In addition, granins contain multiple protease and peptidase cleavage sites and, upon intra- or extracellular cleavage, give rise to a series of peptides with distinct extracellular functions.
 Some of these have defined functions, such as pancreastatin, vasostatin, and catestatin, while others are less well characterized.(1)

-Because of its ubiquitous distribution within neuroendocrine tissues, CGA can be a useful diagnostic marker for neuroendocrine neoplasms, including carcinoids, pheochromocytomas, neuroblastomas, medullary thyroid carcinomas, some pituitary tumors, functioning and nonfunctioning islet cell tumors, and other amine precursor uptake and decarboxylation tumors.
+Because of its ubiquitous distribution within neuroendocrine tissues, CgA can be a useful diagnostic marker for neuroendocrine neoplasms, including carcinoids, pheochromocytomas, neuroblastomas, medullary thyroid carcinomas, some pituitary tumors, functioning and nonfunctioning islet cell tumors, and other amine precursor uptake and decarboxylation tumors.
 It can also serve as a sensitive means for detecting residual or recurrent disease in treated patients.(2-4)

 Interpretation